 The IDC has released a snapshot of the state of the industry following the end of the second quarter, and as always, some players are doing better than others.
 In this case, Chinese manufacturers are the biggest winners, benefiting both from growth at home and increasing success abroad.

 Despite offering a bajillion different types of devices, Samsung saw its market share drop seven full percentage points down to 25.2% of the market.
+This means it shipped a fourth of all units sold in spring 2014 versus a third of all units moved in the same quarter last year.
+The company is still first by a long shot, having more than double Apple's 11% share.
 Read More

 In June, Appcelerator surveyed 2,700 mobile developers and published the results in a report that we covered.
 The June report showed that developers prefer to develop for iOS, but that they had a more positive long-term outlook on Android; fast forward three months, and Android has widened its lead in long-term outlook.
 Further, developers see Android as being more capable, more open, and offering better support for multiple devices.